-Thiamine was the first B vitamin to be discovered by scientists… hence the “1”.
-Like the other B vitamins, thiamin is water-soluble and helps the body turn food into energy.
+Thiamine is an essential nutrient that all tissues of the body need to function properly.
+Thiamine was the first B vitamin that scientists discovered.
+This is why its name carries the number 1.
+Like the other B vitamins, thiamine is water-soluble and helps the body turn food into energy.
 You can find it in:

-The body needs thiamine to make adenosine triphosphate (ATP), a molecule that transports energy within cells.
+The body needs thiamine to make adenosine triphosphate (ATP).
+This is a molecule that transports energy within cells.

 People who are undergoing dialysis for their kidneys or taking loop diuretics are also at risk for thiamine deficiency.
-Loop diuretics, which are prescribed for people suffering from congestive heart failure, can flush thiamine out of the body, possibly canceling out any health benefits.
+Loop diuretics are prescribed for people with congestive heart failure.
+They can flush thiamine out of the body, possibly canceling out any health benefits.
 The heart relies on thiamine to function properly.
 People who take digoxin and phenytoin should also be careful.

 Thiamine deficiency can lead to two major health problems: beriberi and Wernicke-Korsakoff syndrome.
 Beriberi affects breathing, eye movements, heart function, and alertness.
 It’s caused by a buildup of pyruvic acid in the bloodstream, which is a side effect of your body not being able to turn food into fuel.